Mfecane: The Mfecane in the Interior

 The Mfecane began in the interior regions of Central Southern Africa in the late 18th century with the displacement of Khoekhoe and San peoples by slave and cattle raiders from the expanding Dutch Cape Colony.
 Arriving in the middle and lower Orange River regions, they competed with local Batswana, beginning a period of social breakdown and recombination.
 Bolstered in number by escaped slaves, bandits, and people of all ethnicities from the Cape Colony, some of these peoples would eventually become the Korana.
 Their power increased as trade with and raids upon colonists provided guns and horses, and by the 1780s they began raiding northwards against Tswana polities.

 From the 1780s to the turn of the century, the southern Tswana chiefdoms underwent fragmentations and consolidations as raids and counter-raids proliferated.
 The powerful Bahurutshe Chiefdom of the upper Marico River region had their control of the lucrative trade with the Cape Colony eroded by the Bangwaketse to the northwest, the Batlhaping to the southwest, and the emerging Pedi Kingdom to the east.
 The latter, helmed by the Maroteng clan, also came into conflict with the amaNdzundza Ndebele, Masemola, Magakala, Bamphahlele, and Balobedu polities.
 Meanwhile, the region of the modern north and central Free State was increasingly coming under the control of the Bataung.

 In the late 1790s, expansion by the Cape Colony to the lower Orange River region displaced the mixed-race Griqua peoples to the confluence of the Vaal and Orange River.
-There, they absorbed some of their San and Korana neighbors as clients.
+There, they absorbed some of their San and Korana neighbours as clients.
 The Griqua, like other ethnic groups, were not politically unified and differed in their livelihood strategies, which ranged from raiding to agriculture to controlling trade between Batswana and the Cape Colony.

 By the turn of the century amaXhosa groups also began arriving in the middle Orange River region, fleeing instability along the eastern Cape Colony frontier.
 There they absorbed Korana, San, and others and engaged in extensive raiding along the Orange and lower Vaal rivers.
 This proved particularly damaging to the trade activities of their Batlhaping victims.

-By the 1810s, Boer expansion brought increasing destabilization to the middle Orange River region, not least in that it increased the flow of firearms.
+By the 1810s, Boer expansion brought increasing destabilisation to the middle Orange River region, not least in that it increased the flow of firearms.
 The Caledon Valley was now sustaining raids by Boer, Griqua, and Korana parties.
 By the early 1820s the instability spread north of the Orange River.

 In 1822 AmaHlubi under the command of Mpangazita crossed the Drakensberg mountains and attacked Queen MmaNthatisi's Batlôkwa people.
 Put to flight, MmaNthatisi's followers survived off of pillage before resettling west of the Caledon River in 1824.
 The Sotho polities of this area sometimes held conflictual relations with these Batlôkwa newcomers, and they began coalescing in 1824 under the leadership of Moshoeshoe.